CBurnJohnson/Twenty-One-Game/README.md

-Project teaching me the fundamentals of C# and .Net Framework.
+Project teaching me the fundamentals of C# and the .Net Framework.